-Dave’s Chinese pork dumpling recipe is not just an appetizer.
+Dave’s Authentic Chinese Pork Dumplings Recipe is not just an appetizer.
 Oh no, it’s so good, it’s what’s for dinner!

-It was a bit more fun and satisfying eating these little packages of flavor than having an ordinary meal.
-Fast forward to today, not much has changed.
+Eating these little packages of flavor was a bit more fun and satisfying than having an ordinary meal.
+Fast forward to today, and not much has changed.

 More Chinese Recipes

-Dave has cooked for us, shared techniques, and taught us and many of our extended family how to make some of his favorite traditional foods.
+Dave has cooked for us, shared techniques, and taught many of our extended family and us how to make some of his favorite traditional foods.

 Ingredients for Authentic Chinese Pork Dumplings